ariga/atlas/doc/md/guides/deploying/intro.md

 Changes to database schemas rarely happen in isolation.
 Most commonly, changes to the database schema are related to some change in the application code.
-Because incompatibility between the database schema and the application can cause serious problems it is advised to give careful thought to how these changes are rolled out.
+Because incompatibility between the database schema and the application can cause serious problems, it is advised to give careful thought to how these changes are rolled out.

 Based on our  experience, we have come to the conclusion that changes